Bhanusri-1320/Foundation_Proclink/note.md

 > Single Values
 > Inline Table valued function
 > Multi Table Value Function--insert update, delete ect inside function.,
-> in MTVF all DML commmands we can do.
+> in MTVF all DML commmands we can do for the same table

 ```sql
 create function dbo.functionName()